Orchard preparation for the rainy season part 1

 Garden Sanitation

-Picking fruits that are damaged or eaten by birds is essential to prevent fungus and water from collecting in the damaged fruits and spreading diseases to the rest of the tree.
-Also, pick ripe fruits and fruits that fall from the trees after rains to reduce hosting pests and diseases.
+Picking fruits that are damaged or eaten by birds is essential to prevent fungus and water from collecting in them and spreading disease to the rest of the tree.
+Also, pick ripe fruits and those that fall from the trees after rain to reduce the risk of pests and diseases.
 Do not put diseased fruits and leaves into the compost pit or heap.

 Plant Staking and Support